Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 ### Note: The current (09/04/2024) version of the containers is about ~48GB!!!
 This is huge and takes quite some time to download and convert from `sif` to `simg` for singualrity.
 I will reduce the file size in a future update.
 But, apart frrom that it works just fine!

 ##### Change Logs
+10/10/2024:
+- Added documentation for the post-hoc topology correction docker.

 09/03/2024:
 - Support for Singularity added.
 See section on singularity below.
 Latest tag for singularity: `1.0.0`.
 - The singuarity image has been uploaded to DockerHub.